 iii) Actual rent paid less 10% of basic salary.

-Of the above values, Rs 90,000 is the least and hence the balance Rs 1,60,000 is taxable.
-If A has no rent outflow, he will have to pay tax on full allowance of Rs 2,50,000.
+As such, Rs 3,000 per month is the least and will be the exemption allowable for HRA deduction.
+If he has no rent outflow, he will have to pay tax on full allowance of Rs 8,000.
 Also, tax exemption can be claimed only where HRA is part of the salary package.
 Depending on the amount paid as rent and HRA received, tax exemption can be claimed.
-If A receives HRA for the period during which he did not rent an accommodation, then no exemption can be claimed.
+If one receives HRA for the period during which he did not rent an accommodation, then no exemption can be claimed.

-The monthly rental receipts and rent agreement should be produced to the employer so that an exemption can be considered at the time of deducting tax on salary income.
-If one is unable to do so, he/she could claim the exemption while filing the tax return and seek a refund.
+You need to submit proof of rent paid through monthly rent receipts and rent agreement.
+Monthly rent receipts should have a one rupee revenue stamp affixed with the signature of the person who has received the rent, along with other details such as the rented residence address, rent paid, name of the person who rents it etc. If one is unable to do so, he/she could claim the exemption while filing the tax return and seek a refund.
 The rent receipts act as proof of payment of rent and should, therefore, be preserved.